Gadoxplayer/Gadoxplayer/README.md

-- 👋 Hi, I’m @Gadoxplayer / Eduardo Campo
+- 👋 Hi, I’m Eduardo Campo
 - 👀 I’m interested in software development.
 Here's a link to my Linkedin profile: https://www.linkedin.com/in/jesus-eduardo-campo-alvarez-4394b9199/
 - 📫 How to reach me: eduardocampo91@gmail.com / +573156425354